 All of these symptoms can vary based on the person.
 The symptoms will also differ in severity based on the cancer’s location in the colon or rectum, size and growth.
 Some colorectal cancer symptoms are most noticeable through changes with your digestive tract, but others can impact your entire body.
 Check with your doctor if you experience any of the symptoms listed above, regardless of your age.

 Conditions with Similar Symptoms

-It’s pretty common for other conditions to cause some of the signs and symptoms of colorectal cancer.
-An infection, Crohn’s disease, ulcerative colitis and other GI issues can bring similar symptoms.
+It’s pretty common for other conditions to cause some colon and rectal cancer symptoms.
+An infection, Crohn’s disease, ulcerative colitis, and other GI issues can also cause similar symptoms to colorectal cancer.
 It’s important to know your body and speak with your doctor to discover the cause of your symptoms and find treatment.

 These conditions may also be risk factors for colorectal cancer.

 Your doctor can work with you to determine the best treatment plan for your current condition, as well as set up a prevention plan for a future case of cancer.

 All adults with an average risk of colorectal cancer need to undergo routine colorectal cancer screenings starting at age 45.
 However, those with a family history of colorectal cancer or any other risk factors should begin screening earlier than age 45.
 African Americans also face a slightly higher risk and need to discuss screening earlier.

 If you see any signs and symptoms of colorectal cancer, you may need to be screened sooner.
 However, some people with colorectal cancer don’t experience any symptoms.
 Be sure you’re aware of your body and talk with your doctor at the first sign of any colorectal cancer symptoms.

 There are many options for colorectal cancer screening.
 Find out which colorectal cancer screening option is best for you.